-The winner of the AACR-Joseph H. Burchenal Memorial Award for Outstanding Achievement in Clinical Cancer Research will give an award lecture during the AACR Annual Meeting 2020, in San Diego, California, USA, receive an honorarium of $10,000, and will be given support for the winner and a guest to attend the Annual Meeting.
+The winner of the AACR-Joseph H. Burchenal Memorial Award for Outstanding Achievement in Clinical Cancer Research will give an award lecture during the AACR Annual Meeting 2020, in San Diego, California, USA, receive an honorarium, and will be given support for the winner and a guest to attend the Annual Meeting.

 Candidacy is open to all cancer researchers who are affiliated with any institution involved in cancer research, cancer medicine or cancer-related biomedical science anywhere in the world.
 Such institutions include those in academia, industry or government.